 What happens when one writes about or photographs another?
-In this lecture, celebrated artist and scholar Thomas Zummer speaks to the idea of “capturing” subjects in media—photography, cinema, radio, digital video, transmission—and how the captured subject is drawn into the fabricated media space while its own world is forcibly occluded.
-Zummer will trace this phenomenon through the depiction of places, people, and events in all such media—how the media start to “speak for” the captured, take the place of the captured, and make the otherness of the captured disappear.
-In establishing power through composing and distributing the captured, media produce a narrative of their own place in the world, defined by the authority over that which it captured and now represents.
+In this talk, artist and scholar Thomas Zummer addressed the idea of “capturing” subjects in media—photography, cinema, radio, digital video, transmission—and how the captured subject is drawn into the fabricated media space while its own world is forcibly occluded.
+Zummer traces this phenomenon through the depiction of places, people, and events in all such media—how the media start to “speak for” the captured, take the place of the captured, and make the otherness of the captured disappear.

 Thomas Zummer is a scholar, writer, artist, designer, and curator.
 He is the founder and director of Z-Grafik, a design bureau based in Brussels and New York City.
 His drawings and sculptural works are exhibited worldwide.